ekno27/comp586_project/README.md

 Angular is used to fill the view portion of the MVC.

 ## MVC
-ASP .net is utilized to create an MVC Application following standard MVC folder structure.
+ASP .net is utilized to create the Model and Controller portion Application, which follows standard MVC folder structure.

 ## Authentication/ Authorization / Single Sign On
 the Okta Identity Provider is used to authenticate users and to only allow authenticated users to use API.